julisunkan/weather_app/README.md

 Acknowledgments
 The weather data is provided by the OpenWeatherMap API.
 This app was built with the help of Python's requests library.
-You can save this content into a file named README.md in the root of your project directory.
-This README will provide users with clear instructions on how to set up, run, and use the weather app.